LogPTR: Variable-Aware Log Parsing with Pointer Network: EXPERIMENTAL DESIGN

 \subsection{Datasets}

-Our experiments are conducted on 16 public log datasets from LogHub \cite{he2020loghub}, the most widely-used benchmark in log analysis.
-Specifically, we use the corrected version of the 16 datasets from \cite{khan2022guidelines} to evaluate general log parsing.
-Furthermore, we use the dataset from \cite{li2023did} to evaluate variable-aware log parsing, where the 16 datasets in LogHub were manually annotated including 10 categories of variables.
+Our experiments for evaluating general log parsing are conducted on 14 widely-used benchmark datasets from LogHub \cite{zhu2023loghub}.
+Furthermore, Li et al. \cite{li2023did} manually annotated the log datasets from LogHub with ten categories of variables.
+We use this dataset to evaluate variable-aware log parsing.
 For each dataset, we randomly split it into training (20\%), validation (20\%), and testing data sets (60\%).